manwar/theweeklychallenge/content/blog/perl-weekly-challenge-080.md

 #### 3) Kai Burgdorf

 > I am Kai Burgdorf from Hanover, Germany and just startet programming a few years ago.
-At the moment I am studying Compuer Science at the Leibniz University and work as a Software Developer.
+At the moment I am studying Computer Science at the Leibniz University and work as a Software Developer.
 Perl is quiet new for me so I will do my best to solve every challenge.

 #### 4) Pham Dao An